Skip to main content

 Isolated installs

-A pnpm-like approach that creates strict dependency isolation to prevent phantom dependencies:
+A pnpm-like approach that creates strict dependency isolation to prevent phantom dependencies, packages that can be imported without being declared in package.json:

 terminal